Focus Peaking

 5. Threshold.
 Any pixel below the threshold is discarded (black).
 Only genuinely sharp pixels survive.
 The threshold is the primary control — lower values highlight more of the image, higher values restrict highlights to only the sharpest edges.

 6. Erosion.
 A morphological erosion pass removes isolated speckle pixels that survive the threshold but are too small to represent genuine edges.
+The erosion radius is quantised to the nearest whole pixel (a radius of 0 skips this pass).
 This cleans up the mask before it is expanded.

 Tunable Parameters